projectsend/projectsend/README.md

 ## How to install on your server

-Preparations:

-1. Download and unzip the lastest version of ProjectSend to a folder of your choice.
+1. Download and unzip the latest version of ProjectSend to a folder of your choice.
 1. Create a new database on your server.
-Create/assign a user to it.
+Create and assign a user to it.

-When those are steps are completed, follow this instructions:

-1. Rename config/config.sample.php to config.php and set your database info there.
+1. Rename config/config.sample.php to config.php and set your database information and desired configuration on the available constants.
 1. Upload ProjectSend to your selected destination.
+1. Create a virtual host on Apache and set the DocumentRoot to /path/to/projectsend/public
 1. Open your browser and go to https://your-projectsend-folder/install
 1. Complete the information there and wait for the correct installation message.